jongwonjlee/mix-cal/README.md

-# Extrinsic calibration of multiple inertial sensors from in-flight data
+# Extrinsic Calibration of Multiple Inertial Sensors from Arbitrary Trajectories

 This program serves the extrinsic calibration of multiple 6DOF inertial measurement unit (IMU) with arbitrary measurements.
 This program, wrapped with [ROS](https://www.ros.org/) as of now, requires the installation of [Ceres Solver](http://ceres-solver.org/).
 Some code has been adapted from the [OpenVINS](https://docs.openvins.com/), a open-sourced visual-inertial simulator.